Three enjoyment tips for Linz

 At our next stop we want to learn more about the culinary specialty of Linz - the Linzer Torte.
 Already during our rides along the highway signs pointed out to us.
 That's why we wanted to inform the bakers about the Linzer specialty.
 That's why we meet Michel and his girlfriend Corinne.

-The young couple runs the small, cozy coffee house in Pfarrgasse 17.
+The young couple runs the small, cozy coffee house at Pfarrgasse 17 in the style of the Viennese coffee houses.
 I immediately like what I see when we enter the café.
-From the cake counter me delicious cakes laugh at.
-On an old mirror dresser there are T-shirts with the likeness of Empress Sisi.
-In our own showcase we finally find what we came for: Linzer pies in all variations.
-It is available as a gift pack and of course also fresh.
+Delicious cakes smile at me from the cake counter.
+T-shirts with Empress Sisi's likeness are on an old mirrored chest of drawers.
+Finally, in a separate display case, we find what we came for: Linzer cakes in all variations.
+They are available as a gift pack and of course also fresh.

 To my question, what constitutes a genuine Linzer cake, Corinne did not want to come out with the original recipe.
 This is understandable when I try my first bite of her cake.
 I taste cinnamon, nutmeg, nuts and of course the currant jam.
 It is the most important ingredient of a genuine Linzer cake, as Corinne assures me.
 That's why she liked the imperial family so much.
 Therefore, the bakery may call itself imperial-royal.
 Incidentally, we find representatives of royal and imperial dynasties on several walls in the coffee house: Emperor Franz Joseph meets us in pictures as well as the Bavarian King Ludwig II and his cousin and later Empress of Austria, Sisi.